nimaaskarian/cpp-interpreter/README.md

 # cpp-interpreter
-An "interpreter" layer for cpp, written in BASH and uses g++ (gcc) as its compiler.
+An "interpreter" layer for cpp, compiles your cpp file and shows the output directly, written in BASH and uses g++ (gcc) as its compiler.

 ## Installation
 1. Clone this project: `git clone https://github.com/nimaaskarian/cpp-interpreter`